-- Rolling Luggage (obviously)
+- Checked Luggage (obviously)

 If I’m in one place for a while, I often buy an inexpensive item or two locally to complement my wardrobe (eg: stylish shoes, or warmer layers).
 I never spend much on them, and I usually give them away when I leave.
 The general rule is: if it can’t replace something in my bag, it can’t come with me!